big things to come with the

 father-son maldonado team!

-The Golden Aspen Motorcycle Rally Association has new owners!
 The father-son team of Humberto and Blayne Maldonado have taken ownership of the Rallies from former owners Ron and Jill Andrews.
 Both long-time Ruidoso residents and Golden Aspen Rally participants and supporters, the Maldonados are excited to continue the great tradition of the Golden Aspen and AspenCash Rallies.

 It was just 16 years ago that Blayne was the youngest solo rider to ever participate in the Rally Parade on a custom cycle made by his dad.